Low-volatility anomaly: History

 The CAPM was developed in the late 1960s and predicts that expected returns should be a positive and linear function of beta, and nothing else.
 First, the return of a stock with average beta should be the average return of stocks.
 Second, the intercept should be equal to the risk-free rate.
 Then the slope can be computed from these two points.
 Almost immediately these predictions were empirically challenged.
 Studies find that the correct slope is either less than predicted, not significantly different from zero, or even negative.
 Economist Fischer Black (1972) proposed a theory where there is a zero-beta return which is different from the risk-free return.
-This fits the data better since the zero-beta return is different from the risk-free return.
+This fits the data better.
 It still presumes, on principle, that there is higher return for higher beta.
 Research challenging CAPM's underlying assumptions about risk has been mounting for decades.
 One challenge was in 1972, when Michael C. Jensen, Fischer Black and Myron Scholes published a study showing what CAPM would look like if one could not borrow at a risk-free rate.
 Their results indicated that the relationship between beta and realized return was flatter than predicted by CAPM.
-Shortly after, Robert Haugen and James Heins produced a working paper titled “On the Evidence Supporting the Existence of Risk Premiums in the Capital Market”.
-Studying the period from 1926 to 1971, they concluded that "over the long run stock portfolios with lesser variance in monthly returns have experienced greater average returns than their ‘riskier’ counterparts".
+Shortly after, Robert Haugen and James Heins produced a working paper titled "On the Evidence Supporting the Existence of Risk Premiums in the Capital Market".
+Studying the period from 1926 to 1971, they concluded that "over the long run stock portfolios with lesser variance in monthly returns have experienced greater average returns than their 'riskier' counterparts".